ipugh-xm/xm-labs-steps-cloud-run/README.md

 * [cloudrun.png](/cloudrun.png) - Google Cloud Run logo

 # How it works
 This step runs on the xMatters agent on a Google Cloud Compute instance and uses the gcloud command line tools.
+If an invalid revision is requested it will fail after a two minute timeout.
+If this is not enough, it can be adjusted in the step code.

 # Installation